kadiyalamani15/Traffic/README.md

 13. [Vehicle classification framework: a comparative study.pdf](https://github.com/kadiyalamani15/Traffic/blob/master/Traffic%20-%20Research%20Paper%20Project/Ambardekar2014_Article_VehicleClassificationFramework.pdf)
 14. [Freight Analysis using YOLOv2.pdf](https://github.com/kadiyalamani15/Traffic/blob/master/Traffic%20-%20Research%20Paper%20Project/SSRN-id3420232.pdf)
 15. [A simple vehicle classification framework for wireless audio-sensor networks.pdf](https://github.com/kadiyalamani15/Traffic/blob/master/Traffic%20-%20Research%20Paper%20Project/httpwww_itl_waw_plczasopismajtit2008143.pdf)
+    Classification is naturally more challenging if there are multiple targets of various types (e.g., tanks, jeeps, other types of military vehicles, civilian vehicles, etc.).
+Furthermore, there may be a number of vehicles of the same type, e.g., tanks of a particular make.
+We define as classification the problem of identifying which class a vehicle belongs to.
+Identifying a particular vehicle goes one step further and is not within the scope of the current paper.
 16. [Fusion of Environmental Sension on PM 2.5 and Deep Learning on vehicle detecting for acquiring roadside PM 2.5 concentration Increments.pdf](https://github.com/kadiyalamani15/Traffic/blob/master/Traffic%20-%20Research%20Paper%20Project/sensors-20-04679.pdf)